 But holidays give Josh and I a chance to venture out a little bit and try a few new things.
 Irish food is something we both like.
 In our city, we have this very Irish little pub and the food is amazing!
 Their fish n chips are out of this world, their mac and cheese will have you swooning and their desserts are incredible.
 I’ve only been there once (back when I was pregnant with Christian) and I’ve been wanting to go back like crazy and try other entrees.
 I would say St. Patricks Day would be a great day to go, but the place is already crazy popular with the locals and on St. Patty’s Day….I think we would never get a table.

-A delicious and hearty stew that will having you thinking that you're sitting in an Irish Pub with the locals.
+This delicious and hearty stew slow cooker Irish stew recipe will (maybe?) have you imagining that you're sitting in an Irish Pub with the locals.

 15 minPrep Time